JAFAJ0/interview_questions/3.Star_ratings/README.md

 I display different default star number from 0-5. use mouse and click to see.

+## instructions
+1. Go into this directory `cd Sarratings`
+2. Run `npm install` to install packages
+3. Run `npm start` to start the client side----It only have client side anyway

 Implement a 5-star widget for an eCommerce site for users to record a product rating.
 The widgetdisplays a horizontal row of stars that are either outlined or black, according to the product rating, from left to right.
 E.g. ★★★☆☆ = rating of 3.
 Multiple 5-star widgets can be present on a single page.
 If a user has not rated a product, the